How to Use Time Machine on macOS Sequoia?

 1. Connect Your External Drive

-Connect your external disk to your Mac after formatting it.
-It ought to be recognized by macOS Sequoia immediately, asking if you wish to utilize it for Time Machine backups.
+Connect your external disk to your Mac after formatting it. macOS Sequoia ought to recognize the drive immediately, asking if you wish to utilize it for Time Machine backups.
 You can manually set up Time Machine from System Settings if this popup doesn't show up.

 2. Enable Time Machine